sidietz/sidietz/README.md

-- 👋 Hi, I’m @sidietz
+- Hi, I’m @sidietz
-- 👀 I’m interested in climate protection, open data, linux & free software
+- I’m interested in climate protection, open data, linux & free software
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on plantwatch
+- I’m looking to collaborate on plantwatch
-- 📫 How to reach me: @dietzi96 on Twitter or check https://plantwatch.de/plantwatch/impressum
+- How to reach me: @dietzi96 on Twitter or check https://plantwatch.de/plantwatch/impressum

 <!---
 sidietz/sidietz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.